-I grew up in a culture where my generation didn’t know how to dance.
+Growing up in middle-class white culture, many of my generation didn’t know how to dance.

 But not for celebration.